Mozoloa/Easy-Dreambooth-UI-for-Windows/README.md

+# ⚠️ This program is currently non functionnal, I'll try to fix it asap ⚠️

 ## 💙 Support Development 💙

 I'm doing this on my free time so if you enjoy this software & want to become a beta tester,